11 Things You Should Never Keep in Your Purse

 It's about streamlining what we carry, making sure each item serves a purpose, and letting go of the 'just-in-case' mentality.

-So, if you're ready to take control of the chaos, read on.
+So, if you're ready to take control of the chaos, keep reading.

 This guide will help you figure out what should be evicted from your purse, making room for only the essentials!